What is GraphQL? Components, Pros and Cons

 2. Query

-In GraphQL, a query is basically how you ask the server for data.
+GraphQL queries are the way you ask the server for specific data.
 You have to write a query that tells the server exactly what information is needed.
 The thing that makes it special is that the server will respond with data that follows the same structure that you asked for.
-Unlike REST APIs, where you often get a lot of unnecessary data, GraphQL ensures that you get what you asked for.
+Unlike REST APIs, where you often get a lot of unnecessary data, GraphQL ensures that you get what you ask for.
 This helps to keep things clean and efficient.

 {